-Gather together in-house experts, procurement, HR, business and hiring managers to identify current and future recruitment needs and select an approach to managing a supply chain that best meets these needs.

-Conduct a tender process driven by procurement to ensure your appointed solution drives maximum cost savings and business benefits.

-Implement the solution, which may involve changing HR processes and IT and payroll systems and training staff.

-Educate your supply chain - teething issues will inevitably occur post implementation.
+- Gather together in-house experts, procurement, HR, business and hiring managers to identify current and future recruitment needs and select an approach to managing a supply chain that best meets these needs. - Conduct a tender process driven by procurement to ensure your appointed solution drives maximum cost savings and business benefits. - Implement the solution, which may involve changing HR processes, IT systems and training staff.
+When choosing a new provider, ensure that they provide a clearly defined project plan, which should provide a seamless transition on to the new contract. - Educate your supply chain - teething issues will inevitably occur post implementation.
 Take time to educate your supply chain around your specific and local needs.

-Areas of gain from neutral vend managed by supply chain are:
+Areas Of Gain From Neutral Vendor Managed Supply Chain

-- Savings in recruitment agency spend;
+- Savings in recruitment agency spend

-- Improved fulfilment rate and time to recruit;
+- Improved fulfilment rate and time to recruit

-- Better supply chain;
+- Better supply chain

-- Reduction of off contract spend;
+- Reduction of off-contract spend

-- More simple and efficient end to end system for procuring agency workers.
+- More simple and efficient end-to-end system for procuring agency workers